Nolok

 The shooting of the film commenced on 1 December 2017 and this first phase of the film was shot in 25-day schedule, entirely filmed in Ramoji Film City, Hyderabad, India.

 Synopsis

-There are two brothers live in a village.
-Although that two brothers have lot of land and money, but they do not have much work to do.
+There are two brothers living in a village.
+Although they have a lot of land and money, they do not have much work to do.
 The two brothers love each other very much.
-There are also two advisors to advise the two of them.
+There are also two advisors to advise them.
 Shaon (Shakib Khan), the eldest brother's son, always spends time with his friends.
-On the other hand, younger brother's daughter Kajal (Bobby Haque) also spends her busy days with her friends.
+On the other hand, the younger brother's daughter Kajal (Bobby Haque) also spends her busy days with her friends.
 There are fights and quarrels between Shaon and Kajal always going on.
 But a family feud draws the two closer.
-The distance between the two brothers continues to grow even centering on the Shaon-Kajal relationship.
+The distance between the two brothers continues to grow centering on the Shaon-Kajal relationship.
 The story of the film goes through this.